 Worldbuilding

-This area aims to provide key background information for the various areas and development in the world of Andor's Trail.
+This area aims to provide key background information for the various areas and developments in the world of Andor's Trail.

 Choices

-The game should provide as much choice as possible to give every player and every game a unique experience.
-This includes ways to solve quests, character development and also character customizations.
+The game should provide as many choices as possible to give every player and every game a unique experience.
+This includes ways to solve quests, character development, and character customizations.

 The player’s actions will have consequences.
 It should not be possible to undo the choices made.
-This applies not only to quest choices but also to the player development of stats.
+This applies not only to quest choices but also to the player's stat development.

-The player should not be able to do everything - the choice in a previous quest should affect the availability of later choices.
+The player should not be able to do everything - the choice in a previous quest should affect the availability of later decisions.

 Goal